pulumi/pulumi-hugo/themes/default/content/blog/pulumi-release-notes-74/index.md

 - Allow Fn::Join to take expressions as inputs, previously the second argument had to be a syntactical list.
   [#241](https://github.com/pulumi/pulumi-yaml/pull/241)

-- Fix `pulumi convert` panicking on programs containing `Fn::ToJSON`,`Fn::Secret` and `Fn::Invoke` (with an empty arguments property). [#250](https://github.com/pulumi/pulumi-yaml/pull/250), [#260](https://github.com/pulumi/pulumi-yaml/pull/260), and [#262](https://github.com/pulumi/pulumi-yaml/pull/262) respectively.

 As always, please feel free to submit feature requests and bug reports to the [Pulumi YAML GitHub Repo](https://github.com/pulumi/pulumi-yaml).
 We love hearing feedback from users!

-### Add `PreviewDigest` for third party tools

-Third party tools can now use `PreviewDigest` to be able to ingest the preview JSON.
-The `PreviewDigest` type can now be references directly from other programs instead of having to copy and paste it.

-Learn more in the [make previewDigest into exported type PreviewDigest GitHub issue](https://github.com/pulumi/pulumi/issues/9851).

 ### Add local Policy Packs to Automation API